HOSPITALERO TRAINING

 Thank you to our trained hospitaleros and hospitaleras for submitting these photos from their service on the Camino.

-Still have questions?
+Still have questions after reading all of the above information?
 Email the hospitalero training team at hospitalerotraining@americanpilgrims.org.